mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/timeline.rst

 To delete frames, |mouseright| the frame and press :guilabel:`Remove Keyframe`.
 This will delete all selected frames.
 Similarly, selecting :guilabel:`Remove Frame and Pull` will delete the selected frames and pull or shift all subsequent frames back/left as much as possible.

-To manually play your animation back and forward using your mouse, a concept called *scrubbing*, you click-drag within the Frame Timing Header.
+To manually play your animation back and forward using your mouse, an important technique that's known as *scrubbing*, click-drag within the Frame Timing Header.

 GUI Actions:
 ------------